ToiOhomaiBCS/COMP5209-Course-Material/week01/session01/readme.md

 Any roadblocks that your team has should be resolved by your scrum master and anything you cannot resolve as a group can be resolved with your tutor.

 We will have a session on what SCRUM is when we talk about the tools for the class.

+Although everyone needs to know about everything in this class as we progress through this class, to have a strong team you will need to fill these roles:

+* Leader
+* Research
+* Artist
+* Coder
+* Documenation Author